OpenNMT/OpenNMT-tf/README.md

 will start the worker 1 on the current machine and first GPU.

 Also see [`tensorflow/ecosystem`](https://github.com/tensorflow/ecosystem) to integrate distributed training with open-source frameworks like Docker or Kubernetes.

+## Model serving

+OpenNMT-tf can export models for inference in other environments, for example with [TensorFlow Serving](https://www.tensorflow.org/serving/).
+A model export contains all information required for inference: the graph definition, the weights, and external assets such as vocabulary files.
+The model is automatically exported at the end of the training or manually with the `export` run type.

+The expected inputs depend on the model.
+See the `_get_serving_input` methods of the inputters modules of your model to define the data that need to be fed.
+For example, because the Python function used in `tf.py_func` is not serialized in the graph, in-graph tokenization is not supported and text inputs are expected to be tokenized.